-- Patients should be cooled to 89.6 to 93.2° F for 12 to 24 hours.
+- Individuals should be cooled to 89.6 to 93.2 degrees F (32 to 36 degrees C) for at least 24 hours.

 OPTIMIZATION OF HEMODYNAMICS AND VENTILATION

-- 100% oxygen is acceptable for early intervention, but not for extended periods of time.
+- 100% oxygen is acceptable for early intervention but not for extended periods of time.

-- Do NOT over-ventilate to avoid potential adverse hemodynamic effects.
+- Do not over ventilate to avoid potential adverse hemodynamic effects.

 - IV fluids and vasoactive medications should be titrated for hemodynamic stability.

-PERCUTANEOUS CORONARY INTERVENTION (PCI)
+PERCUTANEOUS CORONARY INTERVENTION

-- PCI is preferred over thrombolytics.
+- Percutaneous coronary intervention (PCI) is preferred over thrombolytics.